shawnw/useful_sqlite_extensions/docs/blob_funcs.md

 This Sqlite3 extension module adds assorted functions for working with BLOB types (And strings).
 Requires OpenSSL.

-Largely influenced by MySQL functions in features, names and argument order.
+Largely influenced by MySQL functions in features and names.

 Scalar Functions
 ================